About the project

-For the overhaul of the Blind Foundation’s website, I worked with developers from Digital Engine on the website’s UX and Information Architecture.
-We aimed to restructure the information on the site so that it would make sense to key user groups- Blind Foundation clients, prospective clients, supporters, and friends/family of clients.
+- Working with developers from Digital Engine on the website’s UX and Information Architecture.
+We reorganised the information on the site to aim at key user groups- Blind Foundation clients, prospective clients, supporters, and friends/family of clients.

-I developed a new section of the site on eye health, including information on different eye conditions, practical advice on preventing eye damage and putting in eye drops, and information for health professionals.
-This was an initial build, with a view to the Blind Foundation being able to expand the content over time.
+- Developing a new section of the site on eye health, including information on different eye conditions, practical advice on preventing eye damage and putting in eye drops, and information for health professionals.

 See how the Blind Foundation website looked before the overhaul on the Wayback Machine.
 Note- the highlight colour when selecting options on the menu was bright yellow, not grey.